 We stayed on Riverside for one of our stays at the Ibis Bangkok Riverside which worked great and was a little better pricing.
 The hotel was clean, great pool and great views of the river.
 We used the water ferries to get around to the other side of the river.

 We stayed in Chinatown on one of our visits to Bangkok and loved it.
+This is the Airbnb that we stayed at in Chinatown.
 It has a great area to get some great food, cheaper area to stay than Silom or Riverside and good markets to visit.
 The Hotel Royal Bangkok in Chinatown would be one we would recommend with a great location.

 Silom is considered the business district and what is great about this area is the huge green space called Lumphini Park.
 We walked around this area and decided that the next time we go to Bangkok we will stay close to this area.
 Very good access to MRT and Skytrain in this area too!